hellpig/WebSocket-Raspberry-Pi-robot/README.md

-# WebSocket-Raspberry-Pi-robot
+# WebSocket Raspberry-Pi Robot
-A headless Raspberry Pi creates a web server that allows multiple users to control the robot.
+A headless Raspberry Pi creates a web server that allows multiple users to control a robot.
 Control motors, speak using a speaker, and view a webcam.

 Control a Raspberry-Pi-powered robot over the Internet or over any network via a WebSocket.
 I use *pigpio* to control a servo motor and motor driver via Raspberry Pi's pins, including hardware PWM on GPIO12 and GPIO13.
 I use *child_process* to speak via *espeak* and USB speakers.
 Install *espeak* via: *sudo apt install espeak* .
 I also can display video from a webcam.
 The first step to setting up a webcam server is installing *motion* via: *sudo apt install motion* .